Can I use a calculator?

 The following types of calculators are prohibited:

-- Calculators with built-in computer algebra systems
+- Calculators with built-in or downloaded computer algebra system functionality

 Prohibited calculators in this category include:

 - All model numbers that begin with TI-89 or TI-92

 - TI-Nspire CAS—Note: The TI-Nspire (non-CAS) is permitted.

 - All model numbers that begin with HP 40G, HP 49G, or HP 50G

 - All model numbers that begin with CFX-9970G